 An American named James Sargent was the inventor of the first combination lock which could have its key combination changed after manufacturing.
 His invention, first developed in 1857, still underpins the technology of many time-lock mechanisms in modern bank vaults.

 In several cultures, the status and power of the head of a household depended on the number of keys he carried.
-For instance, in Egypt, often the large number of keys had to be carried by slaves on their shoulders.
+For instance, in Egypt, often a large number of keys had to be carried by slaves on their shoulders.
 Because keys on that time were large wooden or metal creations.
 No need to mention that it was very heavy for the household head to carry!